ytdl-org/youtube-dl/README.md

 For bug reports, this means that your report should contain the *complete* output of youtube-dl when called with the -v flag.
 The error message you get for (most) bugs even says so, but you would not believe how many of our bug reports do not contain this information.

-Site support requests must contain an example URL.
+Site support requests **must contain an example URL**.
 An example URL is a URL you might want to download, like http://www.youtube.com/watch?v=BaW_jenozKc .
 There should be an obvious video present.
 Except under very special circumstances, the main page of a video service (e.g. http://www.youtube.com/ ) is *not* an example URL.

 ###  Are you using the latest version?